Debian/dput-ng/docs/reference/checkers.rst

 can), and either raise a subclass of :class:`dput.exceptions.CheckerException` or return normally.

-How a checker is invoked
+How a Checker Is Invoked
 ------------------------

 Throughout this overview, we'll be looking at the